GridPlus/lattice-connect-v2/README.md

 If the server fails to connect:

  - Double-check your `ADMIN_CLIENT_HOST` value;
- - Ensure `.local` is included as as suffix on the host;
+ - Ensure `.local` is included as a suffix on the host;
- - `ping` your device; be certain your device is reachable outside this context;
+ - `ping` your device, being certain your device is reachable before trying to run this software;
- - instead of the Lattice<sup>1</sup> hostname, use its IP address (see below);
+ - use the Lattice<sup>1</sup> IP address as an alternative to hostname (see below);
  - be sure your network's firewall isn't blocking port 1883.

 ### Using IP Address
 For many of the most common network setups, the server should have no trouble finding, and connecting, to the Lattice<sup>1</sup>.
-However, if it's unable to connect—and you're certain you've inputted the `<HOSTNAME>.local` correct—try setting the device's IP address instead of its hostname:
+However, if it's unable to connect—and you're certain you've inputted the `<HOSTNAME>.local` correct—use the device's IP address instead:

 ```sh
 # - Open the '.direct.env' file; then,